shivannis/xandr-docs-public/xandr-docs/curate/impression-funnel-seller-deals-curate.md

 ---
 title: Impression Funnel (Seller Deals)
 description: Learn how the Impression Funnel panel on the Troubleshooting tab enables you to view the metrics of a curated deal and assess its overall performance.
-This page covers different fields, like columns and values, present in the Impression Funnel (Seller Deals) table. ms.date: 11/14/2023
+This page covers fields like time, columns, and values present in the Impression Funnel (Seller Deals) table. ms.date: 11/14/2023

 ---